 ArcGIS Online account is a member of an ArcGIS Online organization.
 Members of an ArcGIS Online organization have a user type license assigned to their organization and have access to services established by their assigned role within the organization.
 Online accounts use credits and cannot enable pay-as-you-go.

 Public account is a free account available for individuals to create and share content with limitations on usage.
 Public accounts cannot be used to develop applications.

 Esri determines inactive ArcGIS Developer subscriptions by reviewing your log-in history to any Esri site and all service transactions over the past 24 months.
-If you have not signed in to an Esri site within the previous 24 months and have not consumed any service transactions, your account is considered inactive from that date.
+If you have not signed in to an Esri site within the previous 24 months and have not consumed any service transactions, your subscription is considered inactive from that date.

 Developer subscription administrators are notified by email using the email address registered to their account if their subscription has been determined to be inactive based on account activity and transaction history.

-To prevent deletion of an inactive ArcGIS Developer subscription, sign in to any Esri site with your ArcGIS Identity, which reestablishes activity and resets the clock for 24 months from the most recent site activity / transaction history.
+To prevent deletion of an inactive ArcGIS Developer subscription, sign in to any Esri site with your ArcGIS account, which reestablishes activity and resets the clock for 24 months from the most recent site activity / transaction history.

 If your inactive ArcGIS Developer subscription is deleted, all of your content is permanently deleted from the ArcGIS Platform and cannot be restored.